Mortgage With Tax Lien And Judgments Lending Guidelines

 - Tax liens and judgments are two of the worst types of derogatory accounts consumers can have

-- Need to show proof that borrower has seasoned funds to pay the outstanding taxes to release and record the tax lien.
+- Need to show proof that borrower has seasoned funds to pay the outstanding taxes to release and record the tax lien

-- Home buyers can qualify for mortgage with tax lien if they have a written payment agreement with the Internal Revenue Service.
+- This only holds true if they have a written payment agreement with the Internal Revenue Service

 How Do Mortgage Underwriters View Tax Liens?

-- Most lenders have overlays where they will not approve a borrower with a tax lien until the lien has been paid and recorded.
+- Most lenders have overlays where they will not approve a borrower with a tax lien until the lien has been paid and recorded

-- We have no issues with borrowers with a tax lien if the borrower has set up a written payment arrangement plan with the IRS and has been timely with the agreed payment plan for at least a period of three consecutive months.
+- The borrower needs to be timely with the agreed payment plan for at least a period of three consecutive months

-- Verification of at least three months payment seasoning is done by three month’s canceled checks and/or bank statements.
+Verification of at least three months payment seasoning is done by three month’s canceled checks and/or bank statements.

 Tips On How To Qualify For Mortgage With Tax Lien

 When shopping for a lender, make sure the lender has no overlays with tax liens and other derogatory credit.